 5 Injuries that Require Immediate Medical Care

 Even minor injuries can be painful and upsetting, especially if they occur on sensitive parts of the body.
-In most instances, you can treat an injury without the help of a medical professional.
+In most instances, you can without the help of a medical professional.
 With that said, certain injuries demand prompt medical attention to prevent loss of function or loss of life.
 If you suffer any of the following, visit a doctor right away:

 - Concussions: Because they can result in life-threatening bleeding and swelling, head injuries demand quick attention when patients exhibit specific symptoms.
 These include vomiting, severe or worsening headaches, seizures, convulsions, slurred speech, confusion, agitation, restlessness, trouble waking, numbness, weakness, or decreased coordination.